HuttonICS/germinate-gatekeeper/README.md

+# This version of Gatekeeper is no longer maintained.
+Please use the [new Gatekeeper](https://github.com/germinateplatform/gatekeeper-vue) instead.

 # Germinate Gatekeeper
 Gatekeeper acts as an authentication mechanism for the Germinate system and allows restricted access to Germinate databases.